dsgrid/dsgrid/dev/README.md

 **Java**
 Spark requires Java.
-Most people already have Java installed on their personal computers, so this is typically only a problem on Eagle or the cloud.
+Most people already have Java installed on their personal computers, so this is typically only a problem on an HPC or the cloud.
 Check if you have it.
 Both of these commands must work.
 ```
 $ java --version